jackdewinter/pymarkdown/docs/rules/rule_md030.md

 ````

 The `ol_single` and `ol_multi` configuration values specify the number of space
-before text for Ordered List elements, and the `ul_single` and `ul_multi` configuration
+characters before text for Ordered List elements, and the `ul_single` and `ul_multi`
-values specify the number of space before text for Unordered List elements.
+configuration values specify the number of space characters before text for
+Unordered List elements.
-For the purpose of this rule, a `single` line List Item is one that contains text
+For this rule, a `single` line List Item is one that has text
 only on the line on which that given List Item is started.

 Therefore, setting `ul_single` to 2 and `ul_multi` to 1 will cause this list not